Greece Moments Greece Moments

 → You can find all the important information for your camping holiday on the Peloponnese Peninsula in our article: Camping Greece

-Tavern parking lot as a parking space on the Mani
+Tavern parking lots as parking spaces in the Mani

 Some restaurants offer campers their parking spaces for overnight stays.
-This is how you spontaneously come to an (emergency) parking space.
-The condition for the free night is usually a stop at the restaurant.
-In the forum Peloponnese meeting place there is already experience with this.
-It is advisable to check the Google reviews in advance to prevent unpleasant surprises.
+This is how you can spontaneously find an (emergency) parking spot.
+The condition for the free night is usually dining at the restaurant.
+It is advisable to check the Google reviews in advance to avoid any unpleasant surprises.

 Griechenland Camping Verbot Wildcampen Erfahrung